N5ZY Co-Pilot: VHF Contest Automation for Rovers

 Core Features

-Automatic Grid Updates A $9 USB GPS dongle feeds coordinates to the Co-Pilot, which converts them to Maidenhead grid squares and pushes updates to:
+Automatic Grid Updates A $9 USB GPS dongle feeds coordinates to Co-Pilot, which converts them to Maidenhead grid squares and pushes updates to:

 - All WSJT-X instances via UDP